Klemens98/Boogle/README.md

 ## Technologies

--HTMl
+- HTMl
--CSS
+- CSS

 ### Todo
-+ Add media query CSS for the search bar.
-(Googles search bar adjusts below a certain screen-size)
++ Add media queries for the search bar.
+(Googles search bar adjusts below a certain screen-size, in this state it is optimized only for larger screens.)
-+ Change footer two go into two lines like on the original Google page.
++ Change footer to split up into two lines similar to the original Google page.